KrisC2003/Ofnir/features/README.txt

 Ofnir Features: Self Tests

-This directory contains intended features and tests that are to be executed with Ofnir.
+This directory contains feature tests that are to be executed with Ofnir These tests are used to:

-- Ensures Ofnir behaves as expected
+- Ensure Ofnir behaves as expected
-- Defines intended behavior of Ofnir
+- Define intended/expected behavior of Ofnir